 - URL of the posts: While publishing a post, you can optimize a part of URL called slug.
 A well-structured slug containing the keyword(s) can help the search engine recognize the content on the web.
 Ideally, you should use keyword in slug but keep it descriptive as well.

 - Internal and outbound link: Search engines love nicely linked content.
-For that, you need to add links to your own website (other blogs topics) and external sites like data sources.
+For that, you need to add links to your own website (other blog topics) and external sites like data sources.
 Well-linked content is awarded with higher rankings on search engines.

-Nothing can magically increase your organic traffic.
+Nothing can magically increase your organic seo traffic.
 Put time to understand your audience and study their requirements to design content that informs, educates, and answers.